Auguste André Thomas Cahours: Discoveries

 Auguste Cahours also worked on organometallics and showed that several substances, including tin, naturally sought to adopt a saturated configuration (SnX4).

 Accomplishments

-Cahours was twice honored with the Jecker Prize by the Academy of Sciences: first in 1860 for his work on Radicals (a prize he shared with Wurtz), and then again for his discoveries on steam densities for seven years Later, in 1867.
+Cahours was twice honored with the Jecker Prize by the Academy of Sciences: first in 1860 for his work on radicals (a prize he shared with Wurtz), and then again for his discoveries on steam densities in 1867.

-In addition, he was successively honored with the titles of Knight (1846), Officer (1843) and Commander (1880) of the Legion of Honor.
+In addition, he was successively honored with the titles of Knight (1846), Officer (1843), and Commander (1880) of the Legion of Honor.

 In 1870, after the Franco-German War and with the help of Hoffman, he was the first French scientist to be recruited by the German Chemical Society.
 He was also a member of many other scientific orders, including: